wchen777/tcp-ip/questions.md

 - synchronization for socket table? + access to entries?
 - refactor the ACK sending to own function, same thing with the packet sending? (do this later)

+**features to implement**
+- checksum
+- handshake timeout
+- sendfile command

+**error conditions to handle**
+- are we handling when we send to/read froma a socket that doesn't exist?

 - send / rec lock vs TCB lock
   - difficulty is that the sender might need to touch the receive TCB for values, which may cause deadlock if we take a lock on the receiver while they're trying to take a lock for us